SymphonyOSF/oss-allegro-examples/README.md

-# oss-allegro-examples
+# allegro-examples
-Example Programs for the Symphony Allegro Java API
+Examples for the Allegro Java Native Language Bindings